windusayles/windusayles/README.md

 <!--
 **windusayles/windusayles** is a ✨ _sPeCiAl_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - 🔭 I’m currently working on redesigning UI layouts for increased accessibility and UX best practices.
   - Developing Dev Tools with the React-Hook-Form library with [formaBull](https://github.com/oslabs-beta/formaBull)
-  - Creating tools for improving client management UX for [Good Vibes](https://www.goodvibes.news) (external site)
+  - Creating tools for improving client management UX for [Good Vibes](https://www.goodvibes.news)

 - 🌱  For my own curiosity, I'm studying ML tools in Python, like TensorFlow and Pandas.